This page has moved here: COPYRIGHT AND FAIR USE GUIDE

 Educational Use is defined as private study and research.
 Under fair use, works still in copyright may be used in student projects and for other educational uses without permission.

-Code of Best Practices in Fair Use for Online Video (from the American University Center for Social Media)
+Code of Best Practices in Fair Use (from the American University Center for Social Media)

 Campus Guide to Copyright Compliance (Copyright Clearance Center)

 Copyright and Fair Use (from Stanford University)